Welcome to Zoukis Consulting Group's Inmate Locator search tool. This tool can aid you in quickly locating a state or federal inmate.

 If you, after following the above advice, are still having problems locating a federal inmate, please feel free to Contact Us.
 Our consultants can assist you in locating your loved one.

 How to Locate a State Inmate

 Locating a state prison inmate is much the same as locating a federal prisoner.
-Simply locate the state below that the inmate is incarcerated in, click on the inmate locator link, provide the personal information requested (e.g., name, age, gender, race, etc.), and engage the search function.
+Simply locate the state below where the inmate is currently incarcerated, click on the inmate locator link for that state, provide the personal information requested (e.g., name, inmate number, age, gender, race, etc.), and engage the search function.

 - Alabama Inmate Locator